jcerecke/Component-Syncer-for-Room-Combiner/README.md

 # Component Syncer for Room Combiner

-Syncronises groups of like components based on a Room Combiner's state.
+Synchronises groups of like components based on a Room Combiner's state.

 ## Donate